splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/dotnet-pre-checks.rst

 Verify automatic discovery compatibility
 ========================================

 #.
-If you are instrumenting a Kubernetes cluster, verify automatic discovery compatibility between Kubernetes and .NET.
+If you are instrumenting applications in a Kubernetes cluster, verify automatic discovery compatibility between Kubernetes and .NET.
 See :ref:`k8s-backend-requirements`.

 #.
 Verify automatic discovery Windows back-end compatibility.
 See :ref:`windows-backend-auto-discovery`.